emilyvertosick/Statistics-Course/docs/03-week3.md

 #### **t-test**

 This is used to compare a continuous outcome (such as hemoglobin) in two groups (e.g. vegetarians and carnivores, or patients in a randomized trial receiving an anemia treatment or placebo).
-Now statistician normally say that the t-test makes two assumptions: (1) data are normally distributed and (2) variances are equal.
+Now statisticians normally say that the t-test makes two assumptions: (1) data are normally distributed and (2) variances are equal.
 Don’t worry about assumption (2) for now.
 Also, assumption (1) has an odd feature: it doesn’t matter once sample sizes get large (for those of you who want to boast that you know a "theorem", this is called the "central limit theorem").
 Just how large is "large" is a matter of judgment, but generally speaking, it is said that you can feel okay using a t-test on non-normal data once the sample size is above 30 a group.
 As it turns out, the t-test is "robust" to non-normal data, even if sample sizes are low.
 "Robust" means that it gives similar results regardless of whether the data are normally distributed or not.
-So many people feel comfortable using the t-test for just about any situation.
+So many people feel comfortable using the t-test for to compare a continuous outcome between two groups even if the data are pretty skewed.

 **Different forms of the t-test**

+The two main forms of the t-test are "paired" and "unpaired".

-In a simple unpaired case, for example, testing marker levels between a drug and placebo group:
+"Unpaired" is used when, for example, testing marker levels between a drug and placebo group, as there are different patients in each group:

 ```r